The wireless Receiver for the Xbox 360 from China has arrived.

 - If you have a solid LED light in the upper left-hand corner indicating player 1.
 Congratulations!
-Your Xbox 360 controller is now paired up to your wireless receiver.
-If the LED’s spin in a clockwise circle but then returns to all lights flashing that means that it cannot find your Wireless receiver to pair up to.
-(Special notes: If you are hooking this up to an Android box. the controller will still flash but at a slower speed.
-This is because the Android OS has no official drivers for the Xbox 360 Wireless controllers as for the date of this publish your compatibility will vary from game to game under Android)
+Your Xbox 360 controller is now paired up with your wireless receiver.
+If the LEDs spin in a clockwise circle but then return to all lights flashing that means that it cannot find your Wireless receiver to pair up to.

 Windows will begin installing drivers the moment the controller is properly powered on and paired up.
 Provided that your Xbox Controller is an OEM version this process should proceed automatically and without issue.

-If you don’t want to go into control panel and navigate all of the different windows you can simply type the command “control joy.cpl”
+If you don’t want to go into the control panel and navigate all of the different windows you can simply type the command

 Right-Click on the Xbox 360 Wireless Receiver for Windows and click on “Game Controller settings”.